Sustainability

 Kāore te kūmara e kōrero mō tōna ake reka – The kumara doesn’t speak of it’s own sweetness.

+Not that we are particularly sweet.
 Sustainability is a journey for us, not a destination.
 We know we can do better and we are always be looking at ways we can improve.
-For example, we only have three pot plants in our premise when we should have a lot more.
+For example, we only have four pot plants in our premise when we should have a lot more.

 Our products are all human-grade - the same cuts of meat you would feed to your family, all ethically and sustainably sourced.
 But that is just part of our mission, and to be honest we feel that is the absolute bare minimum that businesses should be doing these days.